AmyShackles/catRatingsForGreatGood/README.md

 ### AppDelegate

 ### Cat
+- This file defines the Cat data model.
+This defines the properties on the Cat class, includes some guards to ensure that there is a name for the Cat and that the rating for the Cat is between 0 - 5 inclusive.
+This also defines the initialization of the Cat.

 ### CatTableViewCell
+- This file defines a custom cell for the CatTableView, defining the design and behavior of each cell.

 ### CatTableViewController
+- This file defines a custom table view controller subclass that manages the cat list scene.
+It loads the initial list of cats when the view loads.
+Instead of creating new cells and deleting old cells as a user scrolls, the `dequeueReusableCell(withIdentifier:for:)` method ensures that the table tries to reuse cells when possible.
+This file also holds the Table View Data Source methods.

 ### CatViewController
+- This file specifies the behavior of the textfield and the image picker on a cat detail view.

 ### RatingControl
+- This file creates the rating buttons displayed by the CatTableViewCell and establishes the appearance and behavior of the rating system.

 ### SceneDelegate

 ## Storyboard Files

 ### Main

 ## Life Cycle Methods of UIView Controller
 These are the five lifecycle methods associated with the UIView Controller, in order